 Broiled Yellowtail Snapper

-Whether you are paleo, pescatarian, keto, or you love to try local fish, this yellowtail is for you!
-It is all-natural, gluten-free, dairy-free, and made with clean wild-caught fish, and low in carbs.
+This recipe is all-natural, gluten-free, dairy-free, and made with clean wild-caught fish, and low in carbs, too!

 Visit The Best Snapper Recipes for roasting, baking, searing, frying, and many other different ways of cooking your catch!